US Lawmakers to Blinken: Lift Saudi Blockade on Yemen - Islam Times

 US Lawmakers to Blinken: Lift Saudi Blockade on Yemen

-In a letter to US Secretary of State Antony Blinken Tuesday, the lawmakers wrote: "Since 2015, the restrictions imposed by the coalition have critically exacerbated the humanitarian crisis in Yemen."
+In a letter to US Secretary of State Antony Blinken, the lawmakers wrote: "Since 2015, the restrictions imposed by the coalition have critically exacerbated the humanitarian crisis in Yemen."

 The letter, led by Reps.
 Ted Deutch and Joe Wilson — the Democratic chair and Republican ranking member of the Subcommittee on the Middle East, North Africa and Counterterrorism — and Democratic Rep. Ted Lieu, comes shortly after a group of more than 70 congressional Democrats urged President Joe Biden to encourage the Saudi government to end the blockade.